Hichatt/Hichatt/README.md

 - 👋 Hi, I’m @Hicham
-- 👀 I’m interested in Data Science and Financial Markets
+- 👀 I’m interested in Machine Learning Enginneering, Data Engineering and Deep Learning
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on interested in AI and Finance  projects.
 - 📫 How to reach me

 <!---